 Exiting the Tahquamenon Falls State Park area, you will enter the back stretch of your journey now heading south where you will enter the Newberry State Forest Area.
 This is a favorite stretch of road to get out alongside and capture the woods, nature and remoteness on either side.

-View more of what to expect when on and around the Tahquamenon Scenic Byway and M-123 in Michigan’s Upper Peninsula:
+Enjoy your road trip on the Tahquamenon Scenic Byway and M-123 in Michigan’s Upper Peninsula.